imrn/TreePyO/README.rst

 LICENSE
 =======
 TreePyO is released under the terms of MIT license.
-Please see LICENSE.txt
+Please see LICENSE.txt.

 REQUIREMENTS